-Fire: Fire protection is provided by thirty five full-time firefighters, one full-time Fire Chief, one Assistant Chief/Fire Marshall, one Training Captain, four Deputy Fire Chiefs and four Captains.
-The department provides 24 hour service that includes paramedic service.
-There are six volunteer fire companies that are staffed 24 hours a day with sixty volunteers, with two volunteer Assistant Chiefs and one volunteer Deputy Chief.
-All company dispatchers are accessible through the E911 system administered jointly by the Police Department and Fire Department.
-The department has six pumpers, one ladder truck, one rescue vehicle, one emergency van, and two brush trucks, two fireboats and four ambulances.
-The department recently received a \$225,000 Homeland Security Grant for a new fire boat.
+Fire: Fire protection is provided by thirty two full-time firefighters, one full-time Fire Chief, one Assistant Chief / Fire Marshall, one full-time Deputy Chief of Administration / Safety, one full-time Fire Prevention Inspector, four Deputy Fire Chiefs and four Captains.
+The department provides 24 hour service that includes; paramedic level emergency medical transport.
+Four volunteer fire companies support fire / rescue operations as a 24 hour on call force, staffed with sixty volunteers firefighters and one volunteer Deputy Chief.
+All Fire Companies are dispatched via a central communications center administered jointly by the Police and Fire Departments and accessible through the E911 system.
+The department operates six pumpers, one ladder truck, one heavy rescue truck, two light rescue trucks, one brush truck, two fireboats, five ambulances and a variety of smaller support vehicles.
+The department recently received a \$1.4 million dollar Federal Assistance to Firefighters, "Staffing for Adequate Fire and Emergency Response" ("SAFER") Grant to increase staffing from twenty four full-time firefighters to thirty two.
 The department utilizes state-of-the-art fire apparatus and equipment staffed by highly trained and motivated personnel.
-The Town recently completed construction on a new fire headquarters facility.
+The Town completed construction on a new fire headquarters facility in 2012.
 The 34,000 square foot LEED certified building provides the department with improved living quarters, administrative areas, apparatus storage and training facilities.
+Construction of a new 5,000 sqft satellite station, partially funded by a \$500,000.00 State "Small Town Economic Assistance Program" ("STEAP") grant, is currently underway in the Indian Neck section of town.
+Slated for completion in November 2019, this station completely replaces the previous station originally built in 1926.